manuelmaeritz/LDFrienT/documentation/LG2dAOHighl.rst

     The average density of the polymer clusters in y-direction.

 mu_fix_c(self) : `Bool`, read and write
-    """Flag which determines Wether the colloids (a.k. the particles of the lattice gas) are treated canonical (`False`) or grand canonical (`True`). (`Bool`)
+    Flag which determines Wether the colloids (a.k. the particles of the lattice gas) are treated canonical (`False`) or grand canonical (`True`). (`Bool`)